jpablodrexler/jp-photo-manager/Readme.md

 * Export images to shared folders in the local network
 * Delete images in local or shared folders that are not present in source folder

-Soon will allow to:
-* Add your own metadata to the images
-* Search images
-* Rename images in batches

-For the whole roadmap for the application, please take a look at the issues in this repository.

 ## Run the application
 Open the solution file `JPPhotoManager/JPPhotoManager.sln` and run the `JPPhotoManager/JPPhotoManager.UI/JPPhotoManager.UI.csproj` project.